 Mandatory Travel Insurance: All passengers are required to carry valid travel insurance.
 This insurance must contain medical and evacuation coverage.
 Cancellation and trip interruption insurance are strongly recommended as well.
 As any potential evacuation from Antarctica can cost up to $150,000, it is recommended that no policy carry less than this amount of coverage.
 Pre-departure forms will require information as to travel insurance carrier, policy number, and a 24 hour contact number.
 ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
 ExpeditionTrips can assist you with this.

-Airfare or travel expenses associated with arrival in Ushuaia; pre or post voyage expenses; travel insurance; laundry, bar and personal expenses incurred on board; items of a personal natural; onboard communication charges; fuel surcharge (may apply in the event of significant fuel price increases), staff gratuities.
+Not included: Airfare or travel expenses associated with arrival in Ushuaia; pre or post voyage expenses; travel insurance; laundry, bar and personal expenses incurred on board; items of a personal natural; onboard communication charges; fuel surcharge (may apply in the event of significant fuel price increases), staff gratuities.